madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/ODC.md

 The criteria for selection of model from the Tensorflow detection model zoo was based on the work by Jonathan Huang et al., [Speed/accuracy trade-offs for modern convolutional object detectors](https://arxiv.org/pdf/1611.10012.pdf).

+ A summary of results from the above work is shown below:
+![][image1]